Are you ready to see some of the best examples of bad websites?

 Life Action Revival is a bad website design that shouldn’t exist in this day and age.

-If nobody told you what they’re all about, you wouldn’t be able to figure it out by visiting the page.
+If nobody told you what they’re all about, you couldn’t figure it out by visiting the page.

 Furthermore, while the choice of elements is useless, the code snippets/broken code make it even worse.